mattermost-community/mattermost-plugin-welcomebot/README.md

 Moreover, those who join the DevSecOps team should automatically be added to Escalation Process and Incidents channels.

-To accomplish the above, you can specify the following configuration in your config.json file:
+To accomplish the above, you can specify the following configuration in your config.json file.

 ```
 "Plugins": {